Grey's Anatomy season 1

 The first season of the American television medical drama Grey's Anatomy began airing in the United States on the American Broadcasting Company (ABC) channel on March 27, 2005, and concluded on May 22, 2005, and consisted of only nine episodes, making it the shortest season to date.
 Season one had nine series regulars, three of whom have been part of the main cast ever since.
 The season initially served as a mid-season replacement for the legal drama Boston Legal, airing in the Sunday night time slot at 10:00, after Desperate Housewives.
 The season was officially released on DVD as two-disc Region 1 box set under the title of Grey's Anatomy: Season One on February 14, 2006, by Buena Vista Home Entertainment.

 The series' protagonist and title character is Dr. Meredith Grey (Ellen Pompeo), who is accepted into the residency program at the fictional Seattle Grace Hospital.
 She joins the program as an intern and is assigned to work under their resident Dr. Miranda Bailey (Chandra Wilson), along with fellow interns: the extremely competitive Dr. Cristina Yang (Sandra Oh), the insecure Dr. George O'Malley (T. R. Knight), ex-model Dr. Izzie Stevens (Katherine Heigl), and the arrogant Dr. Alex Karev (Justin Chambers).
-The surgical wing is primarily supervised by the Chief of Surgery Dr. Richard Webber (James Pickens, Jr.).
+The surgical wing is primarily supervised by the Chief of Surgery Dr. Richard Webber (James Pickens Jr.).
 Dr. Preston Burke (Isaiah Washington) is the head of cardiothoracic surgery.
 Meredith begins a romantic relationship with her attending Derek Shepherd (Patrick Dempsey), a stranger she had a one-night stand with.
-Her mother is renowned surgeon Ellis Grey (Kate Burton), who now suffers from Alzheimer's.
+Her mother is renowned surgeon Ellis Grey (Kate Burton), who now has Alzheimer's.

 The season's reviews and critiques were highly positive, and the series received several awards and nominations for the cast and crew including three nominations at the 57th Primetime Emmy Awards including Outstanding Supporting Actress in a Drama Series for Oh.
 The series also received three nominations at the Golden Globe Awards with the series itself being nominated for Best Drama Series, Dempsey nominated for Best Actor in a Drama Series, Oh winning the Best Supporting Actress while the entire cast was nominated in the Outstanding Cast – Drama Series category.
 Oh also won the Outstanding Actress in a Drama Series at the 12th Screen Actors Guild Awards.

 The last four episodes, written and shot to air as the final episodes of the first season, actually aired as part of the beginning of the second season, due to the high number of viewers that watched "Who's Zoomin' Who?", the season's highest-rated episode with 22.22 million viewers tuning in.
 The series was chosen in the top 10 for several 2005 "best of television" lists, including USA Today, San Jose Mercury News, The New York Times, The Boston Globe and Chicago Tribune.
 Screen Rant ranked the season at number seven on their 2023 ranking of the 19 Grey's Anatomy seasons that had aired at the time.